Grants & Funding

 For additional information about eligible projects and grant criteria contact Chandler at [email protected]

-Appanoose County Community Fund (Closed)
+Appanoose County Community Fund (Closed for 2026)

 Congratulations 2026 ACCF Grant Recipients: